ai-flowx/flowx/docs/flowfile.md

 To use this:

 1. Save it as a file (e.g. `flowfile`)
-2. `shflow create choose-a-workflow-name -f <location of the file e.g. ./flowfile>'`
+2. `shflow build choose-a-workflow-name -f <location of the file e.g. ./flowfile>'`
 3. `shflow run choose-a-workflow-name`

 More examples are available in the [examples directory](../examples).